This document is a review draft. Readers are invited to submit comments to the Entity Specific Disclosure Task Force.

 2 Introduction and scope

 The ESEF rules include the requirement to submit a preparer-specific extension of the base taxonomy as a result of the flexibility of IFRS financial statements compared to other regulatory reporting.
-The use of extension taxonomies by XBRL preparers allows them to achieve the XBRL coverage of the entity-specific disclosures that the IFRS Standards require to be disclosed.
+The use of Unresolved reference 'xg:extension taxonomies' by XBRL preparers allows them to achieve the XBRL coverage of the entity-specific disclosures that the IFRS Standards require to be disclosed.
 This in turn helps the consumers of the XBRL submissions by providing them with more data than they would otherwise get if the preparer was constrained to only tagging against a fixed taxonomy.

 However, extensions can present a challenge for consumers as these extensions are not always easy to understand.
 In response to this, XBRL International's Entity-Specific Disclosure Task Force (ESD-TF) published guidance in November 2017 to help define the relationships between extended concepts created by preparers, and the base taxonomy concepts using the mechanism of "anchoring".
 ESMA is the first regulator to require the use of anchoring and has provided guidance to make it relevant for the ESEF rules.